allenlin90/jb-engine/README.md

    3. API services
 6. Requesting service to 3rd party API can be embedded by server to keep API keys or credentails safe if the API service provider couldn't limit the domain to request.
 7. Requesting domain guard must check with `href` or `origin` that includes `http` or `https` to prevent forgery by subdomains of malicious attacker such as `your.domain.malicious.com`.
+8. Instead redirect the users to the origin source of the app, is there any approach to keep the user stays with the app?